 Right to rectification

 You have the right to require us to rectify any inaccurate personal information we hold about you.
-You also have the right to have incomplete personal information we hold about you completed, by providing a supplementary statement to us.
+You also have the right to ask us to complete personal information which you think is incomplete.

 Right to restriction